Painting Staircases and Railings: Pro Tips for Success

 Rollers

-For large, open areas like risers, treads, and banisters, rollers will save you a ton of time.
-Use a roller frame with an extension handle so you can stand comfortably while painting.
-Choose a roller cover with a 1/2 or 3/4 inch nap for smooth surfaces.
-Load the roller with paint and use quick, even strokes.
-Rollers may require a few extra coats to achieve an even finish compared to brushes.
+For larger, flat areas like risers, treads, and banisters, rollers save time and deliver even coverage.
+Use a roller frame with an extension handle for comfort.
+A 1/2 to 3/4 inch nap works well for smooth surfaces.
+Roll with quick, even strokes, though you may need extra coats compared to brushing.

 Technique

-It's best to start at the top and work your way down using a "W" pattern.
-Paint the railings first, then move on to the spindles and balusters.
-For treads and risers, start with the edges using a brush, then fill in the center areas with a roller.
-Apply at least two coats of paint, waiting 2 to 4 hours between coats.
-Use a roller to re-coat railings and spindles, followed by touch-ups with a brush.
+Start at the top and work downward in a “W” pattern.
+Paint railings first, followed by spindles and balusters.
+For treads and risers, cut in edges with a brush, then fill in the center with a roller.
+Apply at least two coats, allowing 2–4 hours between applications.
+Re-coat with a roller, then touch up fine details with a brush.

 Taping and Masking Off Stair Railings